-- 8.3.2.5.
-The Company completed its self-assessment regarding compliance of its charge card payment system with PFMI principles and devised a work plan to implement gaps. - 8.3.2.6.
-The Company is preparing for the implementation of the requirements determined by Hotam, and to create and establish rules, in accordance with the international PFMI principles of BIS, which will regulate the activity of each one of the systems separately.
+8.3.5.5.
+The Company completed its self-assessment regarding compliance of its charge card payment system with PFMI principles and devised a work plan to implement gaps.

+The Company is preparing for the implementation of the requirements determined by Hotam, and wrote rules for two payment systems under its management in accordance with the international PFMI principles of BIS, which will regulate the activity of each one of the systems separately.
+In addition, the Company established a committee of participants in the charge card system in accordance with the directives of BOI.

-As part of the foregoing, the Company formed a committee of participants in the charge card system, in accordance with the directives of the Bank of Israel, which included a consultation with all those participants regarding the drafting of the rules, and on July 15, 2018, rules were published and became binding to all participants in the charge card services system.
+As part of the foregoing, a consultation was held with all those participants regarding the drafting of the rules, and on July 15, 2018, rules were published and became binding to all participants in the charge card services system.
 The Company also formed a committee of participants in the ATM switching system, which included consultation with all participants regarding the phrasing of the system's rules.
-The system rules document was sent for the participant's signatures.
+The system rules document was sent and signed by the participant's signatures.
+The rules of the systems were updated in accordance with the provisions of the access conditions and the failure arrangements and were sent to the participants of the systems.